paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 If baby is just starting out with these books or is having trouble with them, try books by Nosy Crow, which feature felt flaps.
 Hayden liked the book [Where’s the Dog?](https://amzn.to/3TY6yPc) The flaps are much easier to grab and lift.

 Rod Campbell’s books [Oh Dear!](https://amzn.to/3gP1w9v) and [Dear Zoo](https://amzn.to/3SEZOEE) are a great next step.
-There’s a small indentation for baby to lift the flap up.
+There’s a small indentation for baby to stick his finger in order to lift the flap up.

 Then progress to books like, [Where’s Spot?](https://amzn.to/3SHwFbQ) by Eric Hill.